Key Takeaways:

 Another Way for Bitcoin Miners to Get Paid: Transaction Fees

-Since mining rewards gradually decrease for Bitcoin and other coins that adopt the PoW mechanism, there is another type of incentive for miners to verify transactions: network fees.
-For coins that work under the PoW consensus, users need to pay a network fee for every transaction.
-This transaction fee may vary in different network traffic conditions and for different coins.
-The transaction fee is usually calculated in satoshi (the smallest unit of bitcoin) per byte.
+Since rewards gradually decrease for Bitcoin mining and other coins that adopt the PoW mechanism, there is another type of incentive for miners to verify transactions: network fees.
+For cryptocurrencies that work under the PoW consensus mechanism, users need to pay a network fee for every transaction.
+This transaction fee may vary in different network traffic conditions and for different cryptocurrencies.
+The transaction fee is usually calculated in satoshis (the smallest unit of bitcoin) per byte.

 Transaction fees are the incentives for miners to verify user transactions.
 Note that it is possible to pay no or low transaction fees, but that significantly lowers the chance for the transaction to be included in the next block.